-CIMPA Research School: Quasi-Cyclic and Related Algebraic Codes
+CIMPA Research School and Workshop: Quasi-Cyclic and Related Algebraic Codes

 QUASI-CYCLIC AND RELATED ALGEBRAIC CODES